vnvo/api-warden/README.md

-a service to generate API documentation from network traffic.
+a service to generate API documentation from req/resp samples. the goal is provide the schema inferrence and versioning and not the actual sampler.
-* tap into the traffic using libpcap